MaterializeInc/materialize/doc/user/content/get-started.md

 ## Install, run, connect

 1. Install the `materialized` binary using [these instructions](/install).

+    **Note**: Running Materialize via Docker will not work with this guide.
+Please install and run Materialize using a non-Docker method for the purposes of this guide.

 1. Run the `materialized` binary.
 For example, if you installed it in your `$PATH`: